UPDATE 6 March 2020:

 In England and Wales, Public Health England (PHE) is responsible for checking and updating the list of notifiable infectious diseases.
-The current diseases are shown below, but members are advised to check on the Public Health England website for the latest list.
+The current diseases (in addition to COVID-19) are shown below, but members are advised to check on the Public Health England website for the latest list.

 - Acute encephalitis

 - Acute poliomyelitis

 - Enteric fever (typhoid or paratyphoid fever)

 - Infectious bloody diarrhoea

 - Meningococcal septicaemia

 - Scarlet fever